 Each Subsidiary invests primarily in the Grayscale Bitcoin Trust.
 The Internet Portfolio will invest in its Subsidiaries in a manner that is consistent with the limitations of the federal tax laws, rules and regulations that apply to the Internet Fund as a RIC under Subchapter M. However, the Internet Portfolio and each Subsidiary comply with the same fundamental investment restrictions on an aggregate basis, to the extent those restrictions are applicable to the investment activities of each Subsidiary.
 Each Subsidiary also complies with Section 17 of the 1940 Act relating to affiliated transactions and custody, and the Investment Adviser complies with Section 15 of the 1940 Act relating to investment advisory contracts with respect to the Subsidiaries.
 Unlike the Internet Fund, each Subsidiary does not, and will not, seek to qualify as a RIC.
-The Internet Portfolio is the sole shareholder of each Subsidiary and does not expect shares of the Subsidiaries to be offered or sold to other investors.
-The Subsidiaries include entities that engage in investment activities in securities or other assets that are primarily controlled by the Internet Portfolio.
+The Internet Portfolio is the sole shareholder of each Subsidiaries include entities that engage in investment activities in securities or other assets that are primarily controlled by the Internet Portfolio.
 The Internet Portfolio does not intend to create or acquire primary control of any entity which primarily engages in investment activities in securities or other assets other than entities wholly-owned by the Internet Portfolio.